wuaipinglab/RECDS/readme.md

 Copyright of `RECDS` scripts in code dir, including how to extract features, train model and color trees, are reserved by Aiping Wu lab.

-***Important: when you use it you should modify python script files and set some paths based on your computing environment and third-party software installation.***
+***Important: The project uses `python 2.7` interpreter and when you use it you should modify python script files and set some paths based on your computing environment and third-party software installation.***

 The repo contains the following directories: